 Senate Committee on Finance Hearing on Article 7 (regarding funding to support youth experiencing homelessness), January 31, 2019:

 - Testimony of Christine Gendron, TNOYS; Leslie Bourne, Covenant House; Danielle Owens, LifeWorks; Franklin Fisher and Justin Hayward, youth with lived experience (Video clip – relevant testimony begins at 4:20:26)

 House Appropriations Committee Hearing on Texas Department of Housing & Community Affairs Budget (regarding funding to support youth experiencing homelessness), February 11, 2019:

 House Human Services Committee Hearing on HB 45, February 19, 2019:

 This biennial event provides an opportunity for TNOYS’ member organizations to make their voices heard during Texas’ Legislative Session.
-The first half of the day will involve opportunities for TNOYS members to meet directly with legislators and their staffers.
-In the afternoon, TNOYS will host a showcase of innovative and excellent programs at the Capitol Grill that will be open to members of the Texas Legislature and the public to attend.
-If you are part of a member organization that is interested in participating in legislative visits and/or presenting in the showcase, click here to fill out an interest form.
-If you are a legislator, member of the public, or other stakeholder who would like to attend the afternoon showcase, click here to RSVP.
+The first half of the day included opportunities for TNOYS members to meet directly with legislators and their staffers.
+In the afternoon, TNOYS hosted a showcase of innovative and excellent member programs at the Capitol Grill that was open to members of the Texas Legislature and the public to attend.
+Read a recap of the 2019 event on our blog.

 This biennial event provides youth and young adults with opportunities to learn about the policymaking process and directly advocate for causes that are important to them.
 Every two years, hundreds of youth and adults, representing cities and regions from across the state, come together at the State Capitol during the Texas Legislative Session to share policy concerns and recommendations with each other and legislators.
 Click here to learn more.